adamrab123/Needham-Schroeder/readme.md

 This code was written in Python 3.
 There are 3 Python files in this repository:

 * server.py: This will serve as our main server for this cryptosystem, and will act as our Key Distribution Center (KDC).
-The server will have the ability to use Diffie-Hellman to create trusted session keys with each client that connects to it, as well as perform the Nedeham-Schroeder protocol to connect 2 clients together for a secure connected chat.
+The server will have the ability to use Diffie-Hellman to create trusted session keys with each client that connects to it, as well as perform the Needham-Schroeder protocol to connect 2 clients together for a secure connected chat.
 * client.py: This will serve as the connection client A (e.g. Alice) uses to connect to the KDC for communication.
-It will connect the user to the KDC using Diffie-Hellma and later allow the user to connect to other users.
+It will connect the user to the KDC using Diffie-Hellman and later allow the user to connect to other users.
 * clientB.py: This will serve as the connection client B (e.g. Bob) uses to connect to the KDC for communication.
-It will allow the user to connect to other users using Nedeham-Schroeder for a secure communication
+It will allow the user to connect to other users using Needham-Schroeder for a secure communication

 ### Running The Code